mikewakeham/elo-bot/README.md

 # Extra
-Add extra rows to bottom of google sheet so there is space for data
+Add extra rows to bottom of google sheet so there is space for all data